-On the hottest summer days, what's the best way to beat the heat in the mountains?
-Since the city of Asheville is in a valley, it is usually only a 5-8 degrees cooler than places like Charlotte or Atlanta.
+On the hottest summer days, what's the best way to beat the heat in the mountains of North Carolina?
+Since the city of Asheville is in a valley, it is usually only 5-8 degrees cooler than places like Charlotte or Atlanta.
 So high temperatures often reach 90 in the summer months.
 However, as you head up into the higher mountains, you cool a few degrees every 1,000 feet in elevation gain.
 So the highest mountain peaks can run 15-20 degrees cooler than Asheville!
-And most of the mountain swimming holes are feed by cool mountain springs.
+And most of the mountain swimming holes are fed by cool mountain springs.
 Here are 10 ideas to keep your cool (click the links for details):

-- Sliding Rock: The most popular natural waterslide in North Carolina is near Brevard.
+1. Sliding Rock: The most popular natural waterslide in the South is near Brevard.
 Slide down a 60-foot smooth rock waterfall into a pool of chilly 55-degree water (photo at top) with lifeguards on duty.
 On the hottest days, especially weekend, they run out of parking.
 So get there early.

-4. River Tubing: Float down a beautiful mountain river on a lazy summer day.
-Two of our favorite tubing locations are the Green River near Saluda and Deep Creek in the Great Smoky Mountains.
+4. River Tubing: Float down a scenic mountain river on a lazy summer day.
+Our favorite tubing locations are Deep Creek in the Great Smoky Mountains, Green River Gorge near Saluda and the French Broad River in Asheville.

-- Whitewater Rafting: Get splashed while you go down the river through the rapids.
-Inflatable kayaks can get you even wetter!
-See our Whitewater Rafting Guide.
+5. Whitewater Rafting: Get splashed while you ride down the river rapids.
+Inflatable kayaks can get you even wetter that rafts!
+Nantahala River has the coldest water.

-- Blue Ridge Parkway: Ride north or south on the Blue Ridge Parkway from Asheville and you will quickly climb in elevations, thus the temperatures drop.
-Have a cool picnic at Craggy Gardens or Mt.
-Pisgah.
-They will be at least 10 degrees cooler than the valleys.
+8. Blue Ridge Parkway: Ride north or south on the Parkway from Asheville to quickly climb in elevation, thus the temperatures drop.
+Head north for a cool picnic at Craggy Gardens, usually at least 10 degrees cooler than the valleys.
 And you can enjoy a windshield tour in the cool comfort of your car.
 South is Richland Balsam, the highest point on the Parkway at 6,047 feet.

 10. Shop!
-Spend the hottest part of the day browsing through the many air-conditioned art galleries and unique shops in downtown Asheville, Biltmore Village and many other small mountain towns like Hendersonville, Waynesville, Highlands and Brevard.
+Spend the hottest part of the day browsing through the many air-conditioned art galleries and unique shops in downtown Asheville, Biltmore Village and many small mountain towns.

 Cheers!
-End the day with cold beer in Beer City USA!
+End the day with cold beer in a Beer City brewery!